smol-go/smol-docker/README.md

-A container runtime written from scratch in golang
+A container runtime written from scratch in golang.